migvanderlei/dataset-parser/README.md

 # dataset-parser
-A configurable HTML scraping tool for creating user reviews datasets.
+A regex-based HTML scraping tool created to build datasets from user reviews.